 5.Orthopaedic Specialist: In any event, it may be best to seek treatment from an orthopedic physician to assist in the care of a rotator cuff tear.

-Other than ice, anti-inflammatories and activity modification, a physician may recommend steroid injections or even the need for surgery to repair the torn tendon.
+Other than ice, anti-inflammatories and activity modification, a physician may recommend steroid injections or even the need for surgery to repair the rotator cuff tear.

 If you have pain related to baseball throwing, please read this article on Baseball Biomechanics.